Meeting every Sunday at 10:30 (via Zoom and Facebook Live during the Corona Virus emergency)

 Jesus said "...
 Do This to Remember Me"

 We share bread and grape juice (in lieu of wine) to remember Jesus at least once a month in our main meeting, nearly always in our Powerhouse Prayer Meeting and we often find other occasions too.
 Even under lock-down we are continuing with this practice whenever we are able.

 On the night when He was betrayed, the Lord Jesus took some bread and gave thanks to God for it.
 Then He broke it in pieces and said, “This is My body, which is given for you.
 Do this to remember Me.”
 In the same way, He took the cup of wine after supper, saying, “This cup is the new covenant between God and His people—an agreement confirmed with My blood.
 Do this to remember Me as often as you drink it.”
 (1 Corinthians 11:23-25 NLT)

 Discovery Bible Study

-Imagine a bible study in which you felt completely comfortable to contribute; in which your contributions had just as much value as those of the leader; in which no-one is wrong and no-one is right; where we learn together as we study God's Word.
-That's our Discovery Bible Study - every other Thursday at midday in the prayer room at Claremont House.
+Imagine a bible study in which your contributions have just as much value as those of the leader; in which no-one is wrong and no-one is criticised; where we learn together as we study God's Word.
+That's our Discovery Bible Study - weekly on Tuesdays at 10:30 on Zoom.

 Anyone is welcome and it works best if you prayerfully read the passage before you come, asking God to give you insight into what He is saying to the church through His Word.
-Our present exciting topic is the Return of King Jesus and the Future of the Church.
+Our present exciting topic is the discipleship teachings of Jesus from the book of Matthew.